An ag(e)ing hacker, Luca Saiu's blog

 cards-cropped-vertically/seguire-2

-Сле́довать is one of the verbs with infinitive -овать ending, a group of verbs following a particular conjugation pattern; even without a difficult inflection I found this root difficult to remember, until I figured out a mnemonics based on English: a sled “follows” the horses pulling it: and the verb is следовать — transliterated, “sledovat’”.
+Сле́довать is one of the verbs with the -овать ending in the infinitive, which follow a particular but not uncommon conjugation pattern; even without a difficult inflection I initially found this particular root difficult to remember, until I figured out a mnemonic based on English: a sled “follows” the horses pulling it: and the verb is следовать — transliterated, “sledovat’”.

 Another example I like is му́дрость “wisdom”: